Analyzing your prompt, please hold on...

 19// Save the modified SVG document without inline styles

-20document.Save(Path.Combine(OutputDir, "inline-styles-removed.svg"));This creates a clean baseline for CSS rules, presentation attributes, and external styling logic.
+20document.Save(Path.Combine(OutputDir, "inline-styles-removed.svg"));This creates a clean baseline for CSS rules or presentation attributes.

 <style> ElementThis example demonstrates a common SVG normalization workflow: removing scattered inline styles and replacing them with centralized CSS rules.
 This approach improves maintainability, reduces file size, and ensures consistent styling across all text elements.